-5. Transfer the cheese cake mixture into the cooled baked tart case.
+5. Fold in the fresh blueberries then transfer the cheese cake mixture into the cooled baked tart case.

 Cover the sides of the tart ring with some aluminium foil, ensuring that you twist them tight enough around the sides.
-Place the filled tart tin over a deep baking tray.
-Fill the tray around the tart tin with some boiling water, 1/3 of the way.
+Place the filled tart tin over a deep baking tray then fill the tray around the tart tin with some boiling water, 1/3 of the way.

-6. Bake in the pre heated oven for 45-50 minutes until the cheesecake starts to set.
+6. Bake in the pre heated oven at 150˚C for 45-50 minutes until the cheesecake filling starts to set.

-7. Once baked, remove from the oven and leave to cool before placing the cheesecake tart in the fridge overnight.
+7. Once baked, remove from the oven and leave to cool completely before placing the into the fridge overnight.